Child Endangerment Defense Attorney in Lexington, KY

 Child endangerment is a Class A misdemeanor and can result in up to one year in jail and/or a fine of up to $1,000.
 However, if a child is physically injured as a result of the defendant's actions, the offense will be charged as a Class D felony, which carries a minimum jail sentence of 5 years and a maximum of 10 years.

-Penalties for Child Endangerment in Kentucky
+Consequences of Child Endangerment Convictions in Kentucky

 If you are convicted of child endangerment, you could face very serious penalties, including: